 The broker is legally the business's agent and may keep a percentage of its premium (often referred to as brokerage), but may also receive additional commission from the insurers.
 It is the business's legal right to know how much the insurance broker or agent is earning on its account and how each component of this income arises, so that it can be confident there is no conflict of interest and that it is getting good value.
-If the broker does not volunteer this information, the business should ask for it and ensure it covers all types of commission/brokerage and any other fees from insurers.
-[See the Glossary - Remuneration and Commissions]
+If the broker does not volunteer this information, the business should ask for it and ensure it covers all types of remuneration including commission, brokerage and any other fees from insurers.
+See the Glossary to this Guide for a definition of emuneration, commission, brokerage and fees.

-Their broker will be able to advise the business on the practical interpretation of the requirement for it to always act in good faith and how this relates to insurance placement and claims.
-An insurance broker can undertake a range of services as outlined in [See the Glossary - Insurance Broker Or Intermediary]
+The insurance broker of an organisation will be able to advise the business on the practical interpretation of the requirement for it to always act in good faith and how this relates to insurance placement and claims.
+A broker can undertake a range of services as outlined in the service agreement.

 If the broker makes a mistake and the business suffers a loss and fails to have a claim paid by an insurer, it will need to be sure that the broker will make good its mistake.
 The business is entitled to know that its interests are protected and its broker is adequately insured.
-So, it is worth the business asking the broker what Professional Indemnity (PI) or Errors and Omissions (E&O) insurance it has in place and reviewing the detail of its terms of engagement or Terms of Business Agreement (TOBA) to ensure that its service commitments meet the business's expectations and to check for capped or excluded liabilities.
+It is good practice for the business to ask the broker what Professional Indemnity (PI) or Errors and Omissions (E&O) insurance it has in place and to review the detail of its terms of engagement or Terms of Business Agreement (TOBA) to ensure that its service commitments meet the expectations of the business and to check for any capped or excluded liabilities.